Skip to content

 ❓ Can I fake an agent for debugging the server API?

-Answer: Yes, you can simulate an agent to test how the Hashtopolis server API behaves.
+Yes, you can simulate an agent to test how the Hashtopolis server API behaves.
 This is especially useful for replicating hard-to-reproduce production issues.

 1. Ensure the agent is registered at the server and has a valid token.